 A book filled with advice from successful people around the world to help me navigate my teenage years.

-For the past 3 years, I have been traveling around the world, interviewing the most interesting, accomplished people I can find.
+For the past 3 years, I have been traveling around the world, interviewing the most interesting, accomplished people I could find.

 From Twitter’s first investor, to Dragon’s Den entrepreneur, to youngest bestselling business author in American history, the diverse group of mentors I’ve spoken with have shared their best success advice for Gen-Z.

-Now compiling all of these life insights, I am working on my book everyday and plan to have it done by the end of 2020.
+Now compiling all of these life insights, I am working on my book everyday and plan to have it done by 2021.

 Discover more of Maeve's